I ain't gonna lie. I missed cornbread dressing. Specifically, my Granny's cornbread dressing.

 The other important thing to note is that when you are adding your broth, resist the temptation to add a lot and make it soupy.
 Remember that keto-friendly flours do not behave as starches and will not absorb all that extra moisture.
 You want it wet but not- I repeat, not- soupy.
 Trust me, the collagen that's naturally in the pork rinds (yes, pork rinds) goes a long way to keeping this moist without being wet with relatively little added liquid versus that used in a traditional, starchy dressing or stuffing.
 I also recommend using a higher-sided, but shorter (length-wise) casserole dish.
 I've found, over the years, that even with regular dressing a deeper dish that's not as long helps retain the desired moisture in your dressing.
 Dressing made in the longer pans tends to be dry, and dry dressing ain't what you want.

 Feel free to throw in any traditional additions your family likes (ie, chicken, egg, or sausage).
-3.3 NET carbs per serving.
+This recipe is one of the few on the site that doesn’t use a lot of weight measurements.
+That’s because this works best in volume ratios.

 - 1 recipe Savory Cheddar Muffins, prepared, cooled, and left out, uncovered, on the counter overnight to dry